 - capital funding for projects bearing the Meyerhoff name,

-Please note that we do not provide grants for:
+We do not provide grants for:

-- deficit financing
+- deficit financing,

-- health related initiatives
+- health related initiatives,

-- non-Jewish national initiatives
+- Jewish and non-Jewish national initiatives, and/or

-- political activities
+- political activities.